DreamLight Interactive

 Render Options: Output Files Tab

 7. Type a file name prefix in the Save As field of the RGB File Prefix file dialog.
 This can be any name you wish.
 LightWave will add a frame number and file extension to each rendered image file.
-In this example we’ll use the word RenderFileName as the RGB prefix.
+In this example we’ll use the word DLI_SuperBalls as the RGB prefix.

 8. Navigate to the directory you wish to use to save the rendered frames.
+LightWave defaults to use the Images directory inside the Content directory.
+I prefer to create a Renders folder inside the Content Directory and save my renders there.

 NOTE: All users running ScreamerNet must have read/right access to this output directory.